 MAJOR ADMINISTRATOR Director of Campus Recreation

-The Assistant Director of Campus Recreation-Fitness is responsible for management and programming associated with the Foster Recreation Center (FCR) Fitness Center with an emphasis on providing a safe, well-maintained, and adequately staffed environment and a comprehensive fitness program that enhances the mission of the University.
-The Assistant Director of Campus Recreation-Fitness hires, trains, supervises, and evaluates student staff.
-The Assistant Director of Campus Recreation-Fitness assists with long-range planning and assessment, budget development, procurement for the fitness areas, risk management, and maintains accurate records.
+The Assistant Director of Campus Recreation-Fitness and Wellness is responsible for developing fitness and wellness programs associated with the Foster Recreation Center (FRC) and Campus Recreation with an emphasis on a safe, well-maintained, and adequately staffed environment and a comprehensive fitness and wellness program that enhances the mission of the University.
+The Assistant Director of Campus Recreation-Fitness and Wellness hires, trains, supervises, and evaluates student staff.
+The Assistant Director of Campus Recreation-Fitness and Wellness assists with long-range planning and assessment, budget development, procurement for the fitness and wellness programs, risk management, and maintains accurate records.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Two years of experience working in fitness facility management or operations or a related field is required; experience in fitness program administration is preferred.
-A strong background in risk management especially as it relates to fitness is preferred.
-Demonstrated knowledge of group fitness instruction in a variety of formats and personal training are preferred.
-Experience working in diverse environment and/or with students from diverse backgrounds is preferred.
+Experience: Two years of experience working in fitness and wellness programs or a related field is required; experience in group exercise program administration is preferred.
+A strong background in risk management especially as it relates to fitness and wellness programs is preferred.
+Demonstrated knowledge of wellness programs in a variety of formats and personal training are preferred.
+Experience working in a diverse environment and/or with students from diverse backgrounds is preferred.

-Skills: Requires effective organizational, management, leadership, communication, and interpersonal skills.
+Skills: Effective organizational, management, leadership, communication, and interpersonal skills are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 A working knowledge of financial operations is preferred.